AMP For Email Is a Terrible Idea - Slashdot

 This isn't a hard concept, nobody expects their email to run applications, or connect out to remote servers, or anything like that.
 The most anyone will ever want from their email is some formatting (bold, italic, colour, font size) that's easy to implement without adding the capability to run full scripting languages and reach out to every remote ad server on the planet.

-The problem isn't that companies don't know how to make it secure, it's that their busin
+The problem isn't that companies don't know how to make it secure, it's that their business model relies on it being insecure.
+If email clients refused to reach out to remote servers when displaying a message, the companies couldn't track everything you do.
+If they didn't run scripts the companies would be limited to static ads.

+Of course this is really the biggest problem with almost all innovation right now.
+The question is no longer "how do we make X better" but instead "how do we make X more profitable" It used to be that people assumed that doing the former would lead to the latter, now there's no attempt to even consider the former.
+This leads to thousands of non-interoperable walled gardens full of garbage nobody wants that is actively hostile to the users.

+Font size and style are not interactivity any more than a newspaper is interactive.
+The same with images that are included in the email.
+None of these require executing code on the receiver's computer, nor reaching out to external servers, only displaying text.
+Clickable links are the same thing, you put in an indicator that the link should be clickable and where it should go, but my computer decides what to do with it from there.
+Where it all falls down is as soon as you allow any scripting or applications

 Re: (Score:3)